 It's easy to get caught up in emotions, so it can be challenging to control your anger.
 But there are certain things you can do to help yourself feel better about the situation.

 And one of those thoughts is to consider anger management therapy.
-It can be helpful for people who have experienced a breakup to talk with a therapist about their feelings and how they can deal with them.
+Talking with a therapist about their feelings and how they can deal with them can be helpful for people who have experienced a breakup.